-- provision of the machines is not reasonably consistent with the pursuit of the licensing objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act (i.e. that written notice has been provided to the licensing authority, that a fee has been provided and that any relevant code of practice issued by the Gambling Commission about the location and operation of the machine has been complied with); - · the premises are mainly used for gaming; or - an offence under the Gambling Act has been committed on the premises.
+- provision of the machines is not reasonably consistent with the pursuit of the Licensing Objectives; - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act (i.e. that written notice has been provided to the licensing authority, that a fee has been provided and that any relevant code of practice issued by the Gambling Commission about the location and operation of the machine has been complied with):

+- the premises are mainly used for gaming; or - an offence under the Gambling Act has been committed on the premises.

-If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the Council must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "such matters as they think relevant".
+If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the Council must consider that application based upon the Licensing Objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "such matters as they think relevant".

-Where appropriate and depending on the individual circumstances of the premise the Council in general may consider granting a permit for more than 2 machines without the need to hold a hearing.
+Where appropriate and depending on the individual circumstances of the premises the Council in general may consider granting a permit for more than 2 machines without the need to hold a hearing.

-This Licensing Authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
-Measures which will satisfy the authority that there will be no access may include the adult machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18.
+This Licensing Authority considers that "such matters" will be decided on a case by case basis.
+Generally, there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.

+Measures which will satisfy the LA that there will be no access may include the adult machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18.
 Notices and signage may also be of help.
-As regards the protection of vulnerable persons applicants may wish to consider the provision of information leaflets / helpline numbers for organisations such as Game Care.
+As regards the protection of vulnerable persons applicants may wish to consider the provision of information leaflets/helpline numbers for organisations such as GamCare as well as the promotion of a Responsible Gambling Policy and self exclusion process.